steadylearner/resume/README.md

 I let **README.md** for each directory.
 Use **$git checkout deploy** after you clone this repository and follow the instructions.

-## Temporary available project
+## Deployed project

+I can make this and other projects work with a single command to AWS.
+Just contact me if you want.
+It is stopped for it is paid service.

-**3.rust_grpc** is currently availiable at AWS with ECS Fargate option.
-You can see that it is learning with this log.
+(**3.rust_grpc** is currently availiable at AWS with ECS Fargate option.
+You can see that it is learning with this log.)

 ```console
 tonic_server  RUNNING